TheTechRobo/bglugwatch-cleanslate/README.md

 Or, bglug.py to French (France):
 `bglug.fr-FR.py`

-Then, PR your changes.
+Then, PR your changes to the `translation` branch (this branch).
 (Try to finish the file, but if you can't, do as much as you can.)